mapillary/mapillary-js/doc/docs/extension/webgl-custom-renderer.md

 ## Recap

-- To add your own 3D objects to MapillaryJS, implement the `ICustomRenderer` interface
+- To add your 3D objects to MapillaryJS, implement the `ICustomRenderer` interface
 - Make sure your objects have a geo position (or a position relative to a geo reference)
 - Use the MapillaryJS geo reference parameter to translate your objects to local topocentric coordinates
 - Add your custom renderer to the `Viewer` to render directly into the MapillaryJS rendering context